thomas065/class6.5-notes/041925/global-external-lb-mig-notes.md

 #### Backend Configuration
 1. Create backend service
 2. Name it (e.g., `backend-service`)
+3. Go to **Backends**
-3. Add the US MIG as a backend on port 80
+    - Add the first MIG as a new backend on port 80
-4. Press **Done**
+    - Choose Rate for **Balancing Mode**
+    - Maximum RPS set to 1
+    - Capacity 50%
-5. Add another backend and select the MIG outside of the US
+4. Add another backend and select the other MIG
+5. Disable the CDN
 6. Use the existing health check
-7. Disable the CDN
-8. Disable any Cloud Armor policies
+7. Disable any Cloud Armor policies
-9. Select OK (if prompted)
-10. Click **Create**
+8. Click **Create**

 #### Final Steps
 - Skip Routing Rules